mauriciogardden/GarddensPapyrusFunctions/README.md

 #This will place a reference in a random location on the ground (terrain) around the target.
 You can also set other surfaces that the reference can be spawned in a formlist

-ObjectReference Function PlaceOnGround(ObjectReference center, Form akForm, Float minRadius, Float maxRadius, Bool avoidWater, Bool requireOutOfSight, Float zOffset = 0.0, Float minClearDistance = 64.0, FormList validSurfaceList = None) global native
+**ObjectReference Function PlaceOnGround(ObjectReference center, Form akForm, Float minRadius, Float maxRadius, Bool avoidWater, Bool requireOutOfSight, Float zOffset = 0.0, Float minClearDistance = 64.0, FormList validSurfaceList = None) global native**

-;Recommended:
+**Recommended:**
 ;minRadius = 100
 ;maxRadius = 300
 ;zOffset = 0
 ;minClearDistance = 64

 #This will place a copy of an object reference at the target, with the same size (scale) values as the original one

-ObjectReference Function PlaceRefAtMe(ObjectReference akTarget, ObjectReference akSourceRef) global native
+**ObjectReference Function PlaceRefAtMe(ObjectReference akTarget, ObjectReference akSourceRef) global native**

 #Works like "AddItem", but specific for leveled lists and returns the number of itens that were added to the actor

-Int Function GiveLeveledLoot(Actor akActor, LeveledItem akList) Global Native
+**Int Function GiveLeveledLoot(Actor akActor, LeveledItem akList) Global Native**